mattkrick/redux-socket-cluster/README.md

   }
 }
 ```
-This initial state object looks like this:
+This initial state object is an immutable.js Map that looks like this:

 ```
-  state: 'closed',
   id: null,
-  isAuthenticated: false,
-  isAuthenticating: false, //not from socketCluster itself
+  socketState: CLOSED,
+  authState: PENDING,
+  authToken: null,
-  lastError: null,
+  authError: null,
-  token: null,
+  error: null,
-  //connectionError: '', //waiting on v4
-  //permissionError: '', //waiting on v4
-  //tokenError: '', //waiting on v4
-  pendingSubs: [],
+  pendingSubs: List(),
-  subs: []
+  subs: List()
 ```
-####`reduxSocket(socketClusterOptions, options)` - a HOC to put on your highest level real-time component.
+###`reduxSocket(socketClusterOptions, options)` - a HOC to put on your highest level real-time component.
 eg `@reduxSocket({authTokenName: 'MyApp.token'}, {keepAlive: 60000})`

 For example, if you use websockets for everything, stick this on the main `app`.
 If only certain components have websockets, stick this on those containers.